-- (1) Upon receipt of the Planning Board's findings and recommendation, the Town Board may then consider the legal establishment of the Planned Development District through a Zoning District Map amendment.
-The Town Board shall hold a public hearing thereon upon such notice as is required by this chapter for a zoning amendment and applicable provisions of the Town Law of the State of New York. - (2) The Town Board shall render a decision on the application within sixty-two (62) days of the close of the public hearing, unless an extension of time is agreed to by the applicant and Town Board, according to the following criteria: - a.
-That the PDD is consistent with the purpose and intent of this ordinance including, where applicable, the development program and standards of this Local Law; - b.
-That the PDD is compatible with the surrounding neighborhood context and character and is in conformance with the policies in the Comprehensive Plan;
+- A. Upon receipt of the Planning Board's findings and recommendation, the Town Board may then consider the legal establishment of the Planned Development District through a Zoning District Map amendment.
+The Town Board shall hold a public hearing thereon upon such notice as is required by this chapter for a zoning amendment and applicable provisions of the Town Law of the State of New York. - B. The Town Board shall render a decision on the application within sixty-two (62) days of the close of the public hearing, unless an extension of time is agreed to by the applicant and Town Board, according to the following criteria: - (1) That the PDD is consistent with the purpose and intent of this chapter including, where applicable, the development program and standards of this chapter; - (2) That the PDD is compatible with the surrounding neighborhood context and character and is in conformance with the policies in the Comprehensive Plan; - (3) That the PDD has mitigated potential undue adverse environmental impact as set forth during SEQRA review to the maximum extent practicable;

-- c.
-That the PDD has mitigated potential undue adverse environmental impact as set forth during SEQRA review to the maximum extent practicable; - d.
-That the PDD will add to the long-term assets of the community and it will not erode the livability or economic viability of existing and neighboring areas; - e.
-That the open space and recreation areas and facilities provided are commensurate with the level of development proposed and the pre-development open space resources potentially available for protection; - f.
-That the provisions to protect open space resources are sufficiently secured by dedication where appropriate and desirable or legal instruments and/or monitoring programs and/or establishment or use of an existing trust to ensure their continued long-term protection. - (3) The Town Board may, if it believes it necessary in order to fully protect the health, safety, and general welfare of the community, attach to its zoning resolution approving the zoning change additional conditions or requirements applicants must meet.
-Such requirements may include but are not limited to: - a.
-Visual and acoustical screening - b.
-Land use mix - c.
-Schedule of construction and occupancy - d.
-Pedestrian and vehicular circulation system - e.
-Parking and snow removal - f.
-Sites for public services - g.
-Protection of natural and/or historical features - h.
-Requirements or conditions identified during the SEQR process and/or voluntary agreements between the applicant and the community, including economic incentives or infrastructure improvements - (4) If the change of zone is approved by the Town Board, the Official Town Zoning Map shall be amended so as to define the boundaries of the Planned Development District, and such amendment shall be advertised and recorded in accordance with the requirements of New York State Town Law. - I. Site Plan Review of Building Projects Within An Established PDD.
+- (4) That the PDD will add to the long-term assets of the community and it will not erode the livability or economic viability of existing and neighboring areas; - (5) That the open space and recreation areas and facilities provided are commensurate with the level of development proposed and the pre-development open space resources potentially available for protection; - (6) That the provisions to protect open space resources are sufficiently secured by dedication where appropriate and desirable or legal instruments and/or monitoring programs and/or establishment or use of an existing trust to ensure their continued long-term protection. - C. The Town Board may, if it believes it necessary in order to fully protect the health, safety, and general welfare of the community, attach to its zoning resolution approving the zoning change additional conditions or requirements applicants must meet.
+Such requirements may include but are not limited to: - (1) Visual and acoustical screening - (2) Land use mix - (3) Schedule of construction and occupancy - (4) Pedestrian and vehicular circulation system - (5) Parking and snow removal - (6) Sites for public services - (7) Protection of natural and/or historical features - (8) Requirements or conditions identified during the SEQR process and/or voluntary agreements between the applicant and the community, including economic incentives or infrastructure improvements - D. If the change of zone is approved by the Town Board, the Official Town Zoning Map shall be amended so as to define the boundaries of the Planned Development District, and such amendment shall be advertised and recorded in accordance with the requirements of New York State Town Law.